bioinformatics-centre/kaiju/README.md

 The downloaded files are several GB in size.
 Therefore, the program should be run in a directory with at least 50 GB free space.

-There are two options for the reference database:
+There are two major choices for making the reference database with `makeDB.sh`.
 ###1.
 Complete Genomes
 The first option is to use only completely assembled and annotated reference genomes from the RefSeq database in GenBank.
 This is the default behaviour of